 Eventually, Freddie hopes to be able to serve all of the provinces and territories in Canada.
 We’re not established in the following provinces and territories yet, but here is a brief overview of what coverage looks like for PrEP across the rest of Canada:

-British Columbia: PrEP in British Columbia is covered 100% the province for individuals who fit specific clinical criteria.
+Cost of PrEP in British Columbia: PrEP in British Columbia is covered 100% the province for individuals who fit specific clinical criteria.

-New Brunswick: PrEP may be covered under plans available to seniors, uninsured individuals, and social assistance programs, but co-pays may be required.
+Cost of PrEP in New Brunswick: PrEP may be covered under plans available to seniors, uninsured individuals, and social assistance programs, but co-pays may be required.

-Newfoundland and Labrador: PrEP coverage is available through the provincial drug program, and there are co-pays that are defined by the program’s eligibility criteria.
+Cost of PrEP in Newfoundland and Labrador: PrEP coverage is available through the provincial drug program, and there are co-pays that are defined by the program’s eligibility criteria.

-Nova Scotia: PrEP in Nova Scotia can be covered through exception status via the Nova Scotia Family Pharmacare Program and requires enrolment in the Nova Scotia Family Pharmacare Program.
+Cost of PrEP in Nova Scotia: PrEP in Nova Scotia can be covered through exception status via the Nova Scotia Family Pharmacare Program and requires enrolment in the Nova Scotia Family Pharmacare Program.
 Co-pays are defined by the family’s size and annual income.

-Prince Edward Island: if approved by the chief public health office, PrEP in Prince Edward Island will be provided at no cost.
+Cost of PrEP in Prince Edward Island: if approved by the chief public health office, PrEP in Prince Edward Island will be provided at no cost.